Quercus acerifolia: Ecology

-The Maple-leaf Oak serves as a keystone species in its native ecosystems, contributing to many key ecological processes.
+The maple-leaf oak serves as a keystone species in its native ecosystems, contributing to many key ecological processes.
 Oak trees play a vital ecological role by contributing to nutrient cycling and soil fertility, regulating water cycles, providing habitats and food for wildlife, and sequestering carbon.
 The decomposition of large oak leaves provides a nutrient-rich substrate which improves soil quality and supports the microbiota communities.
 Oak trees also provide critical wildlife habitat in temperate forests, providing canopy shelter and nesting sites for birds and habitat for other mammals and fungi.
-Species of woodpeckeers, thrushes, and warblers rely on these oak trees for habitat and feed on caterpillars found on the trees during the breeding season (Fig. 2).
+Species of woodpeckeers, thrushes, and warblers rely on these oak trees for habitat and feed on caterpillars found on the trees during the breeding season.
 The acorns produced by the tree also serve as a food source for a range of wildlife in the Ouachita Mountains.

 Endangerment status and threats

-The Maple-leaf Oak is listed as a critically endangered tree species in the Red List of US Oaks.
-The Red list of US Oaks was developed to identify the oak species of highest extinction concern globally.
+The maple-leaf oak is listed as a critically endangered tree species in the Red List of US Oaks.
+The Red List was developed to identify the oak species of highest extinction concern globally.
 This rating scale was determined using species characteristics including geographic range, rate of decline, fragmentation, and population size.
 This species is considered critically imperiled due to its highly fragmented population distribution and its small population size.
 Fewer than 600 individuals are present in the wild, making it extremely vulnerable to extinction pressures.

 Oak species such as the maple-leaf oak are at risk of extinction primarily due to climate change induced habitat shifts, habitat fragmentation and habitat destruction.
 This species is threatened by habitat loss throughout its fragmented range, largely attributed to anthropogenic activities such as logging and development in the Ouachita Mountains.
 Climate change induced range shifts also threaten the maple-leaf oak.
 Climate shifts throughout the world have resulted in protected habitat of endangered species becoming uninhabitable.
 As sessile organisms, trees often struggle to relocate establish themselves in new suitable habitat quickly enough before widespread mortality occurs.
 This relocation process often results in high tree mortality.
 Other risk factors for this species are likely to be intensified by the impacts of climate change such as pest and pathogen pressures, drought, and fire.

 With a population of fewer than 600 individuals and its highly fragmented range, the maple-leaf oak is also highly susceptible to genetic bottlenecks.
 With fewer individuals, the genetic pool becomes smaller, increasing the likelihood of inbreeding.
 Under these circumstances, inbreeding depressions can occur, where deleterious traits spread throughout the population and reduce fitness of the species as a whole.